vinipsmaker/gsoc2014-boost/README.md

   `qsort` vs C++'s `sort`).
 This isn't really a big problem here.
 * Ryan Dahl's parser doesn't support arbitrary HTTP method names.
 This is a big concern on long-term and is a motivator to change the parser later.
+* A parser interface exposed to the user will benefit some projects for embedded devices, but the C-based Ryan Dahl's HTTP parser interface can be way better exploring C++ and Boost features.

 The reason to use a ready parser for now is to focus on more important aspects of the project in the beginning like API, scalability and flexibility.